 South African Award-Winning Jazz Performer, Composer, Curator, Producer, Scholar & Educator

 Chantal Willie-Petersen is a composer, educator, scholar and activist for women's empowerment in the field of music study.
 She completed two master's degrees in music in Belgium (Master in the Arts, cum laude) and curates masterclasses and clinics nationally and abroad.
 She is a multi- instrumentalist, curator, musical director, mentor, speaker and writer.
 She is featured on radio and television as a subject specialist regarding South African jazz, and around discussions on music, democracy, culture, society and performance.
-Chantal is a lecturer and PhD candidate at Wits University with a focus on coloured identity, African feminism and historic sound.
-She was awarded the ARA (Arts Research Africa) PhD Grant (2021) and is the recipient of The Van Lanchots Scholarship and two SAMRO awards.

 She has worked as a composer/arranger, bassist/vocalist, arts researcher, lecturer, musical director, jazz specialist, content developer and curator for a myriad of interdisciplinary creative projects.
 Her double-masters qualification is that of Master of Music (Jazz Voice) and a Master of Music (Jazz Double Bass), from The Royal Conservatory of Music Antwerp and The LUCA School of The Arts, Lemmens University (Belgium, 2007).
 Her nominations include The Equity Award (University of Cape Town, 2010) and her official listing for the “Top 50 Female Musicians in Belgium” (Knack Magazine, Belgium, 2007).
 Chantal has recorded and toured with internationally acclaimed and Grammy-nominated band Zap Mama (2003 – 2007), citing performances at SOBS, The Webster Hall, House of Blues and extensive US Tours at prestigious festivals and featuring Grammy-award winners such as Stevie Wonder, Erykah Badu, Common, Mos Def, Tania Maria – and opening for The Roots, Diane Reeves, and sharing stages with a plethora of great African artists such as Baaba Maal, Salif Keita, and Angelique Kijo.
 Part of her extended discography (on bass and voice) include two critically acclaimed Zap Mama albums Ancestry in Progress (2004) and Super Moon (2007).
 She has worked with South African jazz progenitors - Robbie Jansen, Winston Mankunku, Errol and Elvin Dyers, with South African Music-theatre legend Taliep Petersen, and with iconic South African music specialists Dr. Madosini and Dizu Plaatjies.
 Internationally, Chantal has performed with Toots Thielemans, Jack van Poll, Stacey Rowles, Mark Murphy, and many others.
 She also featured in the French movie Essaye Moi (alongside Deborah Brown, David Linx and Lizz Wright - France, 2007).

-She has worked and recorded with many award-winning South African artists including her collaboration on the "The Lisa Bauer Quintet" album (as bassist) - which was SAMA nominated for the "Best SA Jazz Album" (2010).
+Chantal has worked and recorded with many award-winning South African artists including her collaboration on the "The Lisa Bauer Quintet" album (as bassist) - which was SAMA nominated for the "Best SA Jazz Album" (2010).
 Her career spans numerous performances with award-winning artists in Europe, South Africa and the USA, such as with renowned pianist Maria Kaanegaard (Norway, 2009), The George Macrae & Boney M Tour (European Tour, 2001), The Jeanne Lee Group with Kirk Lightsey/Mal Waldron (France,1999), the Feya Faku Quintet (2007 – 2011), SAFRA (a South African-French female jazz ensemble with performances at the New Morning Club (Paris, France, 2006) and with Grammy- nominated and Dove Award recipient Neville D (South Africa, 2016).
 Spanning between Hollywood, and theatres throughout Europe and Africa, Chantal has performed for Richard Branson, Bill Gates (New York), and holds celebrated performances at the North Sea Jazz Festival (Holland), Red Sea Jazz Festival (Israel), Montreux Jazz Festival (Switzerland), the Hollywood Bowl (LA), WOMAD (New Zealand, Ireland), the Blue Note in Tokyo (Japan), Standard Bank Makhanda Jazz Festival, The Blue Note Music Festival (Belgium), The Cape Town International Jazz Festival, Joy of Jazz Music Festival (South Africa), the Imbokodo Jazz Festival (South Africa) in 2017, The Englewood-Soweto Exchange (2019), and The Wits Jazz Cosmology Festival (2020).
 She was the opening artist to Grammy award-winner Cassandra Wilson (Belgium, 2001).
 Further, her work on numerous cross-over and commercial projects such as Pop Idols (Belgium, 2003 - 2004), and her position as part of the resident band for numerous television shows – and as bassist working on international tours with drummers Patrick Dorcean (Manou Gallou), George McCurdy (Lady Gaga) and Jeremiah Collier (Stanley Clarke) and in concerts with others such as Stephen Galland (AKA MOON, Joe Zawinul, Oumou Sangare), Hans an Oosterhout (Toots Thielemans, Dee- Dee Bridgewater) and Ida Kristine Nielsen (bassist for Prince) – is well documented and celebrated.

 Chantal was visiting lecturer at the International Network of Female Jazz Musicians, with her works performed at the Molde Jazz Festival in Norway (2009).
 Further, her performances and compositions were featured in two seasons of The Cape Town Ghoema Orchestra, alongside South African guitarist and composer, Derek Gripper and acclaimed project-director and conductor Mac Mckenzie (South Africa, 2011 - 2013 series).
 She has served as researcher for the National Arts Council under the direction of Dr. Mapadimeng (South Africa, 2011 - 2012).
 As part of Dr. Lindelwa Dalamba’s sharing at The Nest Conference: Todd Matshikiza’s King Kong: An Opera of African Jazz (The Trevor Huddleston Centre, 2018), Chantal co-arranged and performed segments of her reworking of Todd’s opera King Kong (1959).
 Along with Andre Petersen, she curated a selection of images and audio clips documented at the Rivonia Trial (1963 - 1964), together with media texts archived at the State Capture (2016) hearings.
 These texts were put in musical dialogue and were curated as new text (music arrangements) based on/or inspired by (both thematically and musically) the original texts and audio of/from the original and historic text.
 These arrangements and adaptions serve as a reworking of the salient melodies, harmonic adaptions, and new performance texts for double bass, piano and voice.
 The project included the work of Dylan Valley - award-winning South African filmmaker.
 In 2019, Chantal worked with the international Wits-Soweto-Englewood exchange under the direction of acclaimed American activist and musician Ernest Dawkins (Ethnic Heritage Ensemble, Chicago).
 Funded by The MacArthur Foundation (USA), The Old Town School of Folk Music Foundation (USA), and Wits School of Arts, this interdisciplinary project was facilitated by Dr. Andile Khumalo.
 She collaborated as double bassist and composer for the South African leg of the tour.
 The tour included workshops with The Soweto Theatre Junior Orchestra, and the East Rand School of the Arts (in collaboration with Concerts SA).
 Concerts were held at the Soweto Theatre, Wits Theatre and various other venues in Johannesburg and Pretoria.